Geometric multigrid for an implicit-time immersed boundary method: Immersed Boundary Equations

 A constitutive law for the immersed elastic material is needed to complete the description of the system.
 Herein, we consider structures that consist of a collection of linear elastic fibers under tension.
 We choose the Lagrangian coordinate system so that for $\s=(s_{1},s_{2})$, $s_{1}$ is a parametric coordinate along each fiber, and $s_{2}$ is constant on each fiber.
 Let $\bm{\tau}$ be the unit vector tangent to the fiber direction, which is given by $\bm{\tau} = \partial\X/\partial s_{1} / \norm{\partial\X/\partial s_{1}}$.
 The tension in each fiber is taken to be $T = \gamma \norm{\partial\X/\partial s_{1}}$, in which $\gamma$ is a constant that characterizes the elastic stiffness of the fiber.
 Under these assumptions, the Lagrangian force density is

-This constitutive law corresponds to an elastic shell that is composed of a continuum of circumferential elastic fibers \cite{Griffith200575,griffith:adaptib:2007,Boffi20082210}.
-It is also equivalent to an anisotropic version of an incompressible neo-Hookean elastic material.
+This constitutive law corresponds to an elastic shell that is composed of a continuum of circumferential elastic fibers \cite{Boffi20082210,griffith:adaptib:2007,Griffith200575}.
+It is also equivalent to a version of an incompressible neo-Hookean elastic material.
+Note that in this formulation, the overall structural response is actually viscoelastic, because the structural stress tensor includes a viscous term that is identical to that of the fluid.
+Immersed boundary methods have been developed which include a separate structure viscosity \cite{FAI:2013:VarVisc,Huang20092650,STRYCHALSKI:2012:VEIB}.
+We take the structure viscosity to be equal to the fluid viscosity here for simplicity; however, as discussed in Section \ref{discussion:sec}, this is not a fundamental limitation of our method.